As an Amazon Associate, I earn from qualifying purchases.

 Always clean the tiller after use.
 Remove dirt and debris from the blades.
 This helps keep the tiller working well.
 Use a brush or a hose to clean it.
 Dry the tiller before storing it to prevent rust.
 Check the air filter and clean or replace it as needed.

 Inspect the tiller before each use.
-Look for any loose parts.
-Tighten them if needed.
-Check the oil level and add oil if low.
+Look for any loose parts and tighten them if needed.
+Check the oil level and add oil if it is low.
 Inspect the spark plug and clean or replace it.
 Make sure the blades are sharp and not damaged.
 Sharp blades make tilling easier.

 Common Mistakes To Avoid

-Many beginners make the mistake of tilling too deep, which can harm soil structure.
+Many beginners make the mistake of tilling too deeply, harming soil structure.
 Another common error is tilling wet soil, leading to clumps and poor aeration.

 Over-tilling